For the unit of acceleration, see G.

 The gravitational constant, or Newtonian constant of gravitation.
 The constant of proportionality in Newton’s equation describing the force of attraction between two bodies.
 It is equal to the force of attraction due to gravity between any two bodies, times the square of the distance between their centers of mass, divided by the product of their masses.

+Of all the fundamental constants, the value of G is known with the least precision.
 In 1970 Taylor remarked on “the fact that a precise value of G is irrelevant for most of physics.”¹

 |Source||Value (× 10⁻¹¹ m³·kg⁻¹·s⁻²)|